martin-cao/SSMS/README.md

 > [!NOTE]
 > This is a course project of Object-Oriented Programming (C++) from Tianjin University of Science and Technology

-This app is still in early development.
+This app's development is partly over.

 Currently features below are available: